bradjd1/Art/README.md

 - As an art enthusiast, I want to be able to search for art at the Art Institute of Chicago by a keyword or keywords.
 - As a user of this app, I want to see details about a piece of art from the Search Results.
+- As a user of this app, I want to see my search criteria when I'm looking at Search Results.
 - As an art enthusiast, I want to view an image of the artwork.
-- As a user of this app, I want to return to my Search Results.
+- As a user of this app, I want to return to my Search Results after viewing Details.

 ## TECHNOLOGIES USED